Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

 These 3 metrics are defined in {{metrics}} and MUST be measured in each direction.

 ## Minimum QUIC Congestion Control Credit {#cfc}
-As for {{RFC6349}} TCP througput testing, the QUIC throuput test MUST ensure that the QUIC performance is never rate limited.
+As for {{RFC6349}} TCP throughput testing, the QUIC throughput test MUST ensure that the QUIC performance is never rate-limited.
 Whereas TCP uses a sliding receiver window (TCP RWND), QUIC relies on congestion control credits that are not automatically sliding.
 Instead, available control-flow credits are increased by sending MAX_DATA and MAX_STREAM_DATA frames.
-The algorithm used to send these frames depends on the QUIC implementation or may be left for the application to control at each receiving sides.
+The algorithm used to send these frames depends on the QUIC implementation or may be left for the application to control at each receiving side.

 In addition to setting Send Socket Buffer size higher than the BDP, the QUIC TTD MUST ensure that connections and streams always have Control-Flow Credits (CFC) in excess of the BDP so that any QUIC stream or connection is never restricted below the BDP before MAX_DATA and MAX_STREAM_DATA frames have a chance to arrive.
-If a QUIC connection or stream has CFC below the minimum required CFC, then their is a risk of the CFC reaching 0 before the limits can be increased.
+If a QUIC connection or stream has CFC below the minimum required CFC, then there is a risk of the CFC reaching 0 before the limits can be increased.
 If a QUIC stream has CFC at 0, then that stream is rate-limited and there is a risk of the QUIC Throughput to not be optimal.
 Note that other streams may still manage to fill the BDP of the NUT.
 If a QUIC connection has CFC at 0, then that connection is rate-limited and the QUIC Throughput cannot be optimal.
 The QUIC TTD MUST report every events and events' duration where a QUIC stream or connection is rate-limited.

 A QUIC implementation could implement a sliding receive window similar to TCP RWND by sending MAX_DATA and MAX_STREAM_DATA frames with each ACK frame.
-In this case the minimum CFC (i.e. initial data limit) is similar to the minimum TCP RWND and example numbers proposed in {{RFC6349}}.
+In this case, the minimum CFC (i.e. initial data limit) is similar to the minimum TCP RWND and example numbers proposed in {{RFC6349}}.
-However, such solution imposes a heavy overhead and it is more likely that sending of MAX_DATA and MAX_STREAM_DATA frames are delayed by the QUIC implementation.
+However, such a solution imposes a heavy overhead and it is more likely that sending of MAX_DATA and MAX_STREAM_DATA frames are delayed by the QUIC implementation.
 Thus, the minimum CFC should be set sufficiently large so that the QUIC implementation can send MAX_DATA and MAX_STREAM_DATA frames with new limits before control-flow credits are exhausted.

 # QUIC Metrics {#metrics}

-The proposed metrics for measuring QUIC Througput remain the same as for measuring TCP Throughput with some minor differences.
+The proposed metrics for measuring QUIC Throughput remain the same as for measuring TCP Throughput with some minor differences.

 ## Transfert Time Ratio {#transferttimeratio}